 When we arrive to the village near Amboro National park the guide.will be waiting for us the rest of the team that will make this trip possible.

 The Amboro tours on the North side can go to five main entry points.
 These are; Mataracu, La Chonta, Macuñucu,Saguayo and Ichilo.

 Some official entry points are more complicated than others.
 But all are located at about the same distance from the city of Santa Cruz.
 The closer would be Saguayo and La Chonta the farther is Ichilo.

 When the trips o tours are only for one day the entrance to Amboro park usually has to be La Chonta, Because it is a bit closer than the others.

-From the meeting point with the rest of the team, we will begin the another part of this trip in a 4x4 vehicle on a dirt or asphalt roads.
-This second part of the trip in a 4x4 will last about 40 minutes or 1 1/2 hours depending on how far is possible to get in the 4x4 and which entry point we are driving to.
+From the meeting point with the rest of the team, we will begin the another part of this trip in a 4WD vehicle on a dirt or asphalt road.
+This second part of the trip last about 40 minutes or 1 1/2 hours depending on how far is possible to get in the car and which entry point we are driving to.

 In dry season starting in March or April through November the 4x4 vehicle gets all the way to the Red Line.
 During the raining season it could change.

 Usually the first river to cross is Surutu.
 Which is the border of the park.

 During the raining season, we may have to cross the river walking and continue on a cart o riding a horse.

 The Red Line is a path opened with machetes, in parts it is visible to the naked eye.
 The red line or "Linea Roja", separates the communities from the central part of the park.
 After this line is prohibited human settlements and / or any activity or means that harm the nature.